Final polish, use with a water spray.

-Servicing the county of Devon, Stuart Tomlin is your local specialists for tile cleaning, stone cleaning, grout cleaning and tile, stone and grout sealing covering the restoration of all types of stone and tile.
+Covering the Central London area Didi Mohammed is an industry veteran and your local specialist for tile cleaning, stone cleaning, grout cleaning and tile, stone and grout sealing covering the restoration of all types of stone and tiled flooring.

 Help with Tile and Stone > Victorian Tile Cleaning